Paul Bartel: New World Pictures

 Gene Corman's brother, Roger, ran a production company, New World Pictures, and hired Bartel to be second unit director on Big Bad Mama (1974), an action film.
 Bartel also played a small role.

-Roger Corman gave Bartel the job of directing Death Race 2000 (1975), a satirical action comedy starring David Carradine, Sylvester Stallone and Mary Woronov.
-Bartel also played a small role.
-The film was a huge success at the box office and quickly established itself as a cult favorite.
+Roger Corman gave Bartel the opportunity to direct Death Race 2000 (1975) after Bartel had worked as second-unit director on Big Bad Mama.
+The satirical science-fiction action film starred David Carradine, Sylvester Stallone and Mary Woronov, with Bartel also appearing in a small role.
+Made on a low budget, the film was a significant commercial success, earning more than $5 million in theatrical receipts, and subsequently became a cult classic.

 Corman promptly offered Bartel the chance to direct a similar action film with Carradine for New World, Cannonball (1976).
 Bartel also worked on the script.
 The film is littered with cameos from people such as Joe Dante and Martin Scorsese.
 Bartel later said he worked for a year on Death Race 2000 for $5,000 "so when it was finished I desperately needed money.
 The only thing anybody wanted from me was another car picture, hence Cannonball.
 Corman had drummed into me the idea that if Death Race had been "harder" and "more real" it would have been more popular.
 Like a fool, I believed him.
 I am not, and never have been, very much interested in cars and racing" so he decided to load up the film with "cameos and character gimmicks that did interest me."

 Bartel was in much demand from other directors at New World to play small parts in their pictures: he appeared in Eat My Dust!
 (1976) for Charles B. Griffith, Hollywood Boulevard (1976) for Joe Dante and Allan Arkush (quite a large role, as a director, which Bartel credited for really kicking off his acting career), Mr Billions (1977) for Jonathan Kaplan (not a New World film but Bartel met Kaplan at the company), Grand Theft Auto (1977) for Ron Howard, Piranha (1978) for Dante, and Rock 'n' Roll High School (1979) for Arkush.
-Outside New World he appeared in The Hustler of Muscle Beach (1980) for Kaplan and Heartbeeps (1981) for Arkush.
+Outside New World he appeared in The Hustler of Muscle Beach (1980) for Jonathan Kaplan, and Heartbeeps (1981) for Allan Arkush.